temporalio/samples-ruby/message_passing_protobuf/README.md

 This sample has a simple workflow that accepts signals, queries, and updates.

+This uses [buf](https://buf.build/) to generate the Ruby protobufs and relies on the Protobuf Payload Converter that ships with this SDK.

+When you install `buf` you can regenerate the proto files by simply:

+    buf generate

+> Note that we are swapping out the Protobuf Data Converter to force the `binary` one because this [fix](https://github.com/temporalio/sdk-ruby/pull/347) for `json` protobuf support has not been released yet.
+> This can be removed when that fix lands.

 To run, first see [README.md](../README.md) for prerequisites.
 Then, in another terminal, start the Ruby worker from this directory: